By: Troy Murphy | September 2016

 We struggle.
-It’s a given, relationships stumble and fail, children disappoint, finances dry up, and fears of the future haunt.
-We repeatedly focus on disturbing realities while ignoring the positive, the relationships that support, the children that succeed, the finances that flourish, and futures full of promise.
-Life simultaneously has both—the good and bad, the bad is just more salient, forcefully demanding attention.
-The child with legal and drug problems frustrates positive-feel-good attention directed to the other child quietly and successfully working towards a college degree.
-We don’t need to ignore the difficulties to enjoy life.
-Life requires attention to some of the vexing problems; attention proceeds positive action and desired change.
-We do, however, need to direct attention to the positive; both the positive happenings, as well as, implementing positive activities.
-We need the positive for balance.
+It’s a given; relationships stumble and fail, children disappoint, finances dry up, and fears of the future haunt.
+We focus on the disturbing while ignoring the positive—the relationships that support, the children that succeed, finances that flourish, and futures full of promise.
+Life simultaneously has both—the good and bad; the bad is just more salient, forcefully demanding attention.
+The child with legal and drug problems frustrates demanding more mental energy than thoughts directed to other child quietly and successfully moving through the challenges of life with dignity.
+We shouldn’t ignore real problems to enhance enjoyment.

 We don’t have to be pugilists.
-We can seek pleasurable escapes—both through the mind and through activity.
-Too much anxiety, too much sadness, too much anger, or too much pain overwhelms the system, pushing us beyond our capacity to process and effectively respond.
-We must stand as a sentinel guarding against these paralyzing rushed of emotion; when overwhelmed we become victims to our own anger or drawn down into helpless depressions.
+Life isn’t terrible and shouldn’t be dreaded.
+We can seek pleasurable escapes—both through the mind (enjoying accomplishments and positives) and through activity (hobbies and entertainment).
+Too much anxiety, too much sadness, too much anger, or too much pain overwhelms, pushing us beyond our capacity to effectively process experience; and we shut down.
+We must implement protection, placing a sentinel to guard against paralyzing emotions; when overwhelmed, we become victims, losing energy for self-management, responding to trivial events with destructive outrage or helpless depressions.

-Knowing personal emotional limits and common triggering events, we can actively prepare for and avoid many of the negative-life-defining moments.
+Knowing emotional limits and common triggering events, we can actively prepare for and avoid many negative-life-defining moments.
 We will still be challenged—not because we are weak but because we are human.
 We will make choices, encounter situations, and bond with people that cause pain.
-Emotional maturity assists with these individual battles.
-But when emotional challenges surpass our abilities, we need different tools; instead of working our way through the emotions, we find healthy escapes.
+Emotional maturity assists with these battles; but when emotional challenges surpass our abilities, we need different tools; instead of working our way through the emotions, we can utilize healthy escapes.

-We need mental-health escapes from problems; escape from the drudgery of day to day life, and escape from moments of extreme emotional demand.
-Escapes must be engaging or they wouldn’t have sufficient power to distract.
-Engaging in activities recharges energy and rejuvenates self-discipline.
-They provide strength to re-engage in life.
-The torments lose their sting with these momentarily escapes, recharging vital energy.
+We need mental-health escapes; momentarily fleeing from the drudgery, and relief from the emotional demands.
+Escapes must be engaging enough to provide sufficient distraction (Flow).
+Engaging in healthy activities recharges the soul, rejuvenating self-discipline.
+The activities provide strength to re-engage in life.
+The torments momentarily lose their sting.

-Not every distraction has equal value—distraction alone is not the goal.
-If all we seek is distraction, a regular trip to the local bar would be sufficient.
-Some distractions contribute to living skills; others do not.
-Like all activities, they can nourish or diminish our lives.
-When mental-health escapes increase valuable life skills, the breaks provide both escape and nourishment—exercise, reading, or meditation can serve this dual purpose.
+Not every distraction has equal value—simple escape isn’t the solitary goal; we still must keep on living after are break.
+Many destroyed lives have begun with avoidance.
+Distractions have positive and negative impacts; a regular trip to the local bar may sufficiently distract but also disrupt.
+Healthier distractions develop living skills while we simultaneously rest our minds.
+Like all activities, escapes can nourish or diminish our lives.
+When mental-health escapes increase valuable life skills, the breaks provide both escape and nourishment—exercise, reading, hobbies or meditation can serve this dual purpose.

 Five Mental-Health Escapes to explore:

-Exercise- Simple exercises such as a walk or Five Minute Chi Boost rejuvenates and replenishes minds and bodies.
+Exercise: Simple exercises such as a walk or Five-Minute-Chi rejuvenates and replenishes both the mind and the body.
 There’s no perfect exercise program, find the one that works for you.

-Television and Social Media- Television can be mind-numbing.
+Television and Social Media: Television can be mind-numbing.
 Thoughtlessly flipping through channels is a waste, without notable benefits.
-Carefully choosing what and when to watch television allows television to rejuvenate.
-Social Media also distracts either positively or negatively.
-Social Media offers countless groups of interest.
-Sharing stories, thoughts, and connections on-line create relationships, expand learning, and multiplies resources.
-The Flourishing Life Society page provides an escape and emotional healing for me.
+Carefully choosing what and when to watch allows television to rejuvenate.
+Social Media also can distract with positive or negative benefits.
+Social Media offers countless groups to explore.
+Sharing stories, thoughts, and connections, expands our learning, and multiplies resources.
+The Flourishing Life Society page provides a much-needed escape for me.